| Murray River|| |

 - No general security allocation for most of 2019/20, although full carryover water was available until a 3% general security allocation announced on 15 May 2020.

-- No opening general security allocation on 1 July 2020, but allocations had increased to 8% by 17 August and progressively to 46% in mid-January 2021.
+- No opening general security allocation on 1 July 2020, but allocations had increased to 8% by 17 August and progressively to 50% in February 2021.

 - Prior to 2020/21 allocations, previous general security allocation made in March 2018.